By SEN

 Ronaldo Mulitalo will also miss most of the season as he also recovers from his ruptured ACL, which he sustained during the Pacific Championships for New Zealand.

-Mawene Hiroti was the other injury concern following their last pre-season match having been pulled out of the extended bench with a knee injury.
+Mawene Hiroti has been under an injury cloud following their last pre-season match, having been pulled out of the extended bench with a knee injury.

 Injury List